 Optical vignetting is also known as artificial vignetting.
 Its origin relates to the simple fact that a lens has a length.
 Obliquely incident light is confronted with a smaller lens opening than light approaching the lens head-on.
 In Fig. 2 the lens used to photograph the wall in Fig. 1 is shown at two apertures and from two viewpoints.
 The white openings in the top illustrations denote the entrance pupil, which is the image of the aperture stop seen through all lens elements in front of it and from a position on the optical axis.
 The entrance pupil is the clear aperture for light that approaches the lens from the front and ends up in the image center.

 The bottom illustrations show the lens from the semifield angle.
 Here, the white openings correspond to the clear aperture for light that is heading for the image corner.
-At f/1.4 the clear aperture is markedly reduced compared to the on-axis case: the entrance pupil is partially shielded by the lens barrel.
-More precisely, the aperture is delimited by the rims surrounding the front and rear elements.
-A smaller aperture implies that the lens collects less light for off-axis points than for on-axis points and hence that the image corners will be darker than the image center.
+At f/1.4, the clear aperture is markedly reduced compared to the on-axis case.
+The entrance pupil is partially shielded by the lens barrel, in this case the rims of the front element and the rear element.
+The lens thus collects less light for off-axis points than for on-axis points, and hence the image corners will be darker than the image center.
 At f/5.6 the entrance pupil is much smaller and no longer shielded by the lens barrel.
 Consequently, obliquely incident light sees the same aperture as normally incident light and there is no optical vignetting.

 The consequences of optical vignetting for a subject that is in focus (cf. Fig. 1) is merely a reduced brightness towards the image corners.
 However, optical vignetting can also have a pronounced effect on out-of-focus parts of the image.
 Because the shape of an out-of-focus highlight (OOFH) mimics the shape of the clear aperture, the bottom left situation of Fig. 2 leads to the so-called cat's eye effect .
 Figure 3 evidences the resemblance between the appearance of OOFHs and the aperture shape.
 With an increasing distance from the optical axis the shape of the OOFH progressively narrows and starts to resemble a cat's eye.
 The larger the distance from the image center, the narrower the cat's eye becomes.